ellisztamas/1001crosses/05_results/02_ld_decay/result_summary.md

     r2=0.07 in the parents
     r2=0.05 in the progeny
 So there is less of a difference than one would expect.
-But LD in the progeny seems to dip and come back up at around 30kb

 ## Caveats

-LD in the progeny seems to dip, and also starts lower than I would expect.

 ## Follow-up